Dharmakshetre kurukshetre samavetaa yuyutsavah;

 Karma brahmodbhavam viddhi brahmaakshara samudbhavam;

-15. Know you that action comes from Brahma, and Brahma proceeds from the Imperishable.
+15. Know that action comes from Brahma, and Brahma proceeds from the Imperishable.
 Therefore, the all-pervading (Brahma) ever rests in sacrifice.

 Evam pravartitam chakram naanuvartayateeha yah;

 16. He who does not follow the wheel thus set revolving, who is of sinful life, rejoicing in the senses, he lives in vain, Arjuna!

 17. But for that man who rejoices only in the Self, who is satisfied in the Self, who is content in the Self alone, verily there is nothing to do.

 Naiva tasya kritenaartho naakriteneha kashchana;